-Long ago due to one of the many inundations the people of St.-Jan-in-Eremo were forced to move to higher ground.
+Long ago in the years 1375-76 due to one of the many inundations the people of St.-Jan-in-Eremo were forced to move to higher ground.
 They moved to Bentille which became a hamlet of St.-Jan-in-Eremo.

 Bentille a hamlet of St.-Jan ?
 This statement infuriates some of the natives of Bentille.
 They claim it's the other way round because Bentille has a much larger population than St.-Jan.

 The etymology of Bentille ?
 Jordy Haverbeke says "bent" is short for bentgras, in English "bentgrass" en "ille" from "hil", in English hill.
 It's not certain there was a real hill but this region here was raised above the rest of the area.

 This picture was taken on 24 May 2008.

 In the meantime the church of St-John the Baptist in St.-Jan, much smaller than Bentille's, has been downgraded to a chapel.

 And the church of Bentille ?
 Many years ago we wrote: when you step

 inside Bentille's beautiful church you step into a haven of peace and serenity as

 these pictures attempt to show.